peipein/SI507-HW6/README.md

 * **What does a code comment look like in JavaScript?
 What character/s do you have to put before a comment?**

+An example looks like this: // Comment should be put here.

+// should be put before a comment.

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

+Save it as a .html file, and open it with a web browser.

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**

+alert() and console.log().

+The alert() function pops up an alert box with a specified message and an OK button.
+It is intended to make sure a user sees the message.

+The console.log() function writes a message to the console, which is used for testing.

 * **What code would have to comment out to get rid of the pop-up box when you load the page?
 (Related to the last question.)
 Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**

+alert("hello") would have to comment out.

+?

 * **How can you put your own name at the top where it currently says "A name"?
 Explain very briefly how to do so, and replace `A name` in the web page with your own name.**

+Change the string value "A name" of the document.querySelector('h1').innerHTML = "A name"; to my name.

 * **What does the word `document` represent in this code?
 Explain briefly.**

+document is the place where querySelector search for and identify key elements.

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**

+The querySelector().innerHTML returns the HTML content of the first element that matches specified selector in the document -- '#items'.
+The getElementsByTagName().length returns all elements in the document with the specified tag name -- "li", and counts its length.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**

+White.

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

+Because the color code in background-color: #b3b3b3; represents gray, and the color code in border: 3px solid #FFFFFF; represents white.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

+It requires me to copy a text, so I think the function copyFunction would work.
+It also requires me to highlight one of the universities, which means I have to locate the division containing universities in the HTML document.
+The method that would enable me to do so would be querySelector.
+Then I found that universities is within a division with the id="cheer", so I assigned the text value to it.
+Then added oncopy="copyFunction()>" before the McGill University because oncopy would execute the copyFunction() when the user copies the content of the element.

+I figured it out becasue Jackie showed in lecture when she highlighted and copied the University of Michigan, "Go Blue" will appear on the bottom, so I went to find out how she did it in the code, trying to understand and mimic it.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**